Your information, how we use it & your rights.

 Data Protection law says that we are allowed to use personal information only if we have a proper reason to do so.
-This includes sharing it outside Anderson Anderson & Brown Group.
+This includes sharing it outside AAB Wealth.
 The reasons we collect and use your data are:

-- To fulfil our contract to provide services to you.
+- To fulfil our contract to provide services to you or the data controller.

 - When you consent to it – when you agree for us to contact you to advise you of events, or products and services from us or other organisations.

 - When we have a legal duty – to obey laws and regulations that apply to us.